SXYTEM/UrbanOctoWaffle/README.md

    ```shell
    node ./src
    ```
 9. Go to the server which you invited the bot to, and send a message containing a word ending in "ing".
-The bot will reply with the same word, except ending with "ong".
+The bot will reply with the same word, except ending in "ong".
 Voilá!